AliG-123/MyProjectShoppingApp/README.md

 The functionality of the application went well, I was able to successfully include login and registration functionality.
 On top of this I was able to implement a basic shopping application where user can buy items and the purchases would correctly amend the databases and return updated product and user data.
 I was able to successfully produce diffeent APIs depending on whether the user logged in was an admin or normal user.

 I never got to successfully implement the system integratin tests and j-unit testing of the application due to time constraints and would have liked to add more functionality and better styling to the web application.
+I ran into a problem trying to update the stock count using html form fields so had to result to adding to the stock count one at a time.

 ## Possible improvements for future revisions of the project.
 The future improvement for this Shopping API will be to include testing and achieve over 90% coverage.
 I would also like to include more functionality such as topping up account balance and also creating entity relationships to the accounts and add an orders section.